Spatio-temporal model via Locally Adaptive Regression Splines: Introduction

-When $f$ is differentiable, it is known that $\mathrm{TV}(f) = \int_0^1 \vert f^{\prime}(t)\vert dt$.
-Hence, it is natural to think of $\mathrm{TV}(f)$ as being $O(1)$.
-Notably, \cite{mammen1997locally} showed that the minimizer to (\ref{eqn:e1}) is a $k$th degree spline.
-Thus, when $k=1 $ we fit a piecewise constant function to the data, when $k=2$ a piecewise linear, when $k=3$ a piecewise quadratic, and so on.
+A key property of the variational problem \eqref{eqn:e1} is that its minimizer is a piecewise polynomial function with adaptively chosen knots.
+Indeed, \citet{mammen1997locally} showed that the minimizer is a $k$th degree spline.
+Thus, for $k=1$ the estimator is piecewise constant, for $k=2$ piecewise linear, for $k=3$ piecewise quadratic, and so on.

+{{Closely related to the variational formulation \eqref{eqn:e1} is the estimator commonly referred to as Trend Filtering, which replaces the continuous total variation penalty $\mathrm{TV}(f^{(k-1)})$ by a discretized finite-difference analogue defined on a grid \citep{tibshirani2014adaptive}.
+As discussed in \citet{tibshirani2014adaptive}, for $k=0$ and $k=1$ the resulting estimator coincides exactly with the corresponding locally adaptive regression spline.
+For $k\ge 2$, the two procedures are formally distinct, but they are asymptotically equivalent and empirically very similar in a wide range of settings.
+Throughout this paper, we work with the locally adaptive regression spline formulation \eqref{eqn:e1}, and view Trend Filtering as a closely related discrete analogue based on the same total variation regularization principle.}}

-It is worth noting that in all the existing literature on Trend Filtering, the focus has only been on models where $m_i = 1$ for all $i$ and with independent error terms.
-While such models can be useful for nonparametric regression, they fall short when dealing with temporal-spatial data, where $m_i$ can be larger than $1$, and there can be dependence between the error terms.
-In this paper, we overcome these drawbacks by studying a version of Trend Filtering for temporal-spatial data that also allows for dependence of the measurements across $i$.
+It is worth noting that in all the existing literature on {{locally adaptive regression spline and}} Trend Filtering, the focus has only been on models where $m_i = 1$ for all $i$ and with independent error terms.
+While such models can be useful for nonparametric regression, they fall short when dealing with spatio-temporal data, where $m_i$ can be larger than $1$, and there can be dependence between the error terms.
+In this paper, we overcome these limitations by studying a version of {{Locally Adaptive Regression Splines}} for spatio-temporal data that also allows for dependence of the measurements across $i$.

+In addressing the challenges outlined, {{we work with the continuous variational formulation of locally adaptive regression splines, following \cite{sadhanala2019additive}.
+However, we also acknowledge that the literature often utilizes a discrete version commonly referred to as Trend Filtering, see for example \cite{tibshirani2014adaptive}, \cite{guntuboyina2020adaptive}, among others.}} In practice, it is indeed the discrete version, Trend Filtering, that is typically employed to compute the estimator.
 Next, we provide some notation before presenting a summary of our results.